 - You voluntarily take another nationality.
 By voluntarily taking another nationality you will automatically lose your Dutch nationality.
 This applies when you live abroad, but also when you live in the Netherlands.
 You will not lose your Dutch nationality when one of the following situations applies to you:

 - you were born in the country of the other nationality.
 And if you lived there when you got this other nationality.

 - before you became an adult, you lived for at least 5 consecutive years in the country of the other nationality.

-- you are married to someone who has the other nationality.
+- you are married to or have a registered partnership with someone who has the nationality you voluntarily take.

 - You make a declaration of renunciation (of your Dutch nationality).
 This can be done at your municipality or the Dutch embassy in the country where you live.

 - You have dual citizenship.
 And you have lived for at least 10 consecutive years outside the Kingdom of the Netherlands and the European Union.
 The following situations form an exception to this rule:

 - You have lived in the Kingdom of the Netherlands or the European Union for at least 1 of these 10 years.

 - You have received a new Dutch passport or a declaration of Dutch citizenship on time.
 On time means before the 10 years are over.
 From the day you receive the passport or declaration, a new period of 10 years begins.
 A mere application for a passport or declaration before the end of the 10-year period is not in time.
 You must have actually received the passport or the declaration.